graphcore-research/unit-scaling/docs/user_guide.rst

 (FP8 E4 has an even smaller range).
 Operations which use values in these formats may require unit scaling.

-We recommend users try and put as many tensors as possible into low-precision formats as this can speed up training considerably, and is where unit scaling is most useful.
+We recommend that you try and put as many tensors as possible into low-precision formats as this can speed up training considerably, and is where unit scaling is most useful.
 A full discussion of which tensors should be in which format is beyond the scope of this introduction.